cpran/cpran/readme.md

 * Path::Class
 * Text::Table

 Once all that is done, you should be able to run `cpran.pl` from the command line.
 To make sure that all is well, try running `perl cpran.pl --version`.
-If taht command still fails and you've followed all the steps so far, go check out the [issues][] page for similar problems, or open a new issue to get help.
+If that command still fails and you've followed all the steps so far, go check out the [issues][] page for similar problems, or open a new issue to get help.

 You can get some basic usage information by running `perl cpran.pl help` or `perl cpran.pl help <command>`, where `<command>` is the name of the command you want help with.
-Or you can use `perlpod cpran.pl` for much more detailed information.
+Or you can use `perlpod cpran.pl` or check out the [markdown version of the POD][mainpod] for much more detailed information.

 And make sure to report any problems or successes you might have on your setup!